A Disruptor in IoT Connectivity Management

 Welcome to Enea Aptilo IoT Connectivity Control Service™ (IoT CCS), an award-winning service in partnership with Fortinet and hosted on Amazon AWS.
 IoT CSPs can go beyond traditional IoT connectivity services by providing a programmable, automated, secure, flexible, and scalable global IoT connectivity.

 With the unique Multitenancy Private APN, described in detail below, operators can allow IoT customers to create as many Enterprise Virtual Private Networks (VPN) they need in a matter of minutes compared to the weeks it can take with manual setup.
 The FortiGate next-gen firewalls included in IoT CCS protect the IoT traffic.
+Learn more about how Swisscom is leveraging the Multitenancy Private APN to chase the long-tail of IoT customers.

 Continue read below to find out how an average enterprise can save the equivalent of nearly 28 percent of their cost of global IoT connectivity, if they choose an IoT CSP that have taken a hyperscale approach.